3 years full-time (plus optional placement year)

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 Year 1 marks do not contribute to your final degree class.
-However, you must pass the exams in Year 1 to progress to Year 2 and supervisors may refer to marks gained in Year 1 when writing references.
+However, you must pass the modules in Year 1 to progress to Year 2 and supervisors may refer to marks gained in Year 1 when writing references.
 Exams are usually multiple choice format.
 Assessed coursework, in the form of essays, practicals and related tasks, provides valuable feedback towards optimal performance in Year 2 and beyond.

 Year 2 contributes 40 per cent to your final degree class, through exams (mainly multiple choice) held in the spring and summer terms, and assessed coursework in the form of essays and practical reports.